Challenged to use less words more effectively I began to study effective speakers.

 Someone that has a grasp on the subject matter and an understanding of the audience.

 Most of all…short and strategic.

-Having been exposed to numerous effective speakers, politicians, celebrities and preachers I began to consider if the length of the speech or the sermon has any affect, on it’s effect.
+Having been exposed to numerous effective speakers, politicians, celebrities and oratory professionals I began to consider if the length of the speech or the presentation has any affect, on it’s effect.

 It certainly does.